 - Get experience

 For sure, define the work.
 Remind them that engineers, in general, apply science and mathematics to make materials and the energy in nature useful to people.
 Materials like steel, concrete, wood, plastic, water, soil and rock.
+These are the materials engineers use to produce the built and altered natural environment that we live in.

 Give examples, like why a building or a tank collapses, the ground sinks, a bridge fails, a crane falls, the land slides, a nail gun misfires, a property floods or is contaminated, a road washes out or a person slips and falls.